Table of Contents

 As you can see, there can be any number of reasons you can't think straight.

-What's most important is that you don't blame it on yourself, that you don't make it your identity.
+But what's most important is that you don't blame it on yourself, that you don't make it your identity.

 This behavior is far too common, and it's disastrous when you pin the blame on yourself.